 We work for RE to become an inclusive, impartial, objective, fair, balanced, and relevant subject allowing pupils to explore a variety of religions and humanism, sitting alongside other humanities subjects in the curriculum and with the same status as them.
 It should include the historical and social contexts of the emergence and development of religions and humanism.
 We want this subject to be a national entitlement for all pupils and not, as currently, drawn up on a local basis by each individual local authority, diocese, or faith school.

 In 2018, we welcomed the publication of the Commission on Religious Education’s (CoRE) landmark final report which proposes to rename the subject ‘religion and worldviews’ in order to make explicit that humanism must be taught on an equal footing to religions.
 Wales was the first to move on this.
-In 2021, the Senedd passed the Curriculum and Assessment (Wales) Act which requires schools to teach humanism equally alongside religions and admit humanist representatives to the bodies that develop and oversee the syllabus.
-It is renaming the subject ‘Religion, Values, and Ethics’ to reflect this broader scope.
+In 2022, the Curriculum and Assessment (Wales) Act came into force.
+This requires schools to teach humanism equally alongside religions, and admit humanist representatives to the bodies that develop and oversee the syllabus.
+The Act has renamed the subject ‘Religion, Values, and Ethics’ to reflect this broader scope.
 Before the CoRE report, the most recently concluded RE Subject Review, organised by the RE Council for England and Wales in 2013, produced a curriculum framework that was similarly inclusive.
 As a result, an ever-increasing number of local authority RE syllabuses now include humanism.